 Columbia Snuggly Bunny Bunting

-We had a different version of this for our babies years ago, and this one is even better.
+Amelia had a different version of this for her babies years ago, and says this one is even better.
 The hood stays on well, but allows for baby movement and it’s completely fleece-lined on the head and torso for happy babies!
-Plus, I love that it zips completely down a leg for easy in and out.
+Plus, we love that it zips completely down a leg for easy in and out.

-Also check out their Infant Powder Lite Reversible bunting if you prefer it to be a little less bulky and not fleece-lined.
+Also check out their Powder Lite II Reversible Insulated Bunting if you prefer it to be a little less bulky and not fleece-lined.

 WeeDo Funwear Ski Suits

 If you want your kid to stand out on the ski hill, these are what you want!
 Not only are they creative and cute, but they are also solid as far as construction and details.
-For the first time, they are now available for purchase in the US.
+They are now available for purchase in the US through Maisonette OR you can order them from their European site for more options and a longer shipping time.
 Available in size 18 months – 10 years.

 These are also the only snowsuits for kids we know of that has a zipper at the waistline to make potty breaks super easy.
 GAME-CHANGER!